cmidt-veasna/SwiftFlatbuffer/README.md

 # Swift For Flatbuffer
-Unofficial Swift library and code generation for Flatbuffer
+Unofficial Swift library and code generator for Flatbuffer

 # Usage